Premonoidal and Kleisli double categories: Double quasi-functors yield purely central binoidal double categories

-\selabel{cubical}
+\selabel{cubical1}

-In \cite{Fem:Fil} and \cite{Fem:Gray} we generalized Gray's 2-categorical ``quasi-functors of two variables'' from \cite{Gray} to the double-categorical setting.
-In the former reference they emerged from the inner-hom studied in \cite{Gabi} whose 0-cells were double functors, while in the latter they came from a candidate for inner-hom that we introduced and whose 0-cells are {\em lax} double functors.
+In \cite{Fem:Gray1} and \cite{Fem:Bif} we generalized Gray's 2-categorical ``quasi-functors of two variables'' from \cite{Gray} to the double-categorical setting.
+In the former reference they emerged from the inner-hom studied in \cite{Gabi} whose 0-cells were double functors, while in the latter they came from a candidate for inner-hom whose 0-cells are {\em lax} double functors.
 In this article we are interested in the ``pseudo'' version of double quasi-functors.
 In \cite{GPS}, pseudodouble quasi-functors of two and more variables are called {\em cubical functors}.
-In order not to deviate much the terminology that we used in \cite{Fem:Fil} and \cite{Fem:Gray} in the strict and lax two variable cases, in the pseudo two variable case we call the functors ``pseudodouble quasi-functors''.
-In the three (and higher) variable case we will switch to the term {\em cubical double functors}, as their definition involves two variable quasi-functors, and we find that using different terms in different dimensions helps to avoid confusion.

-In this section we investigate the relation between a binoidal structure $-\bowtie-$ and centrality of 1- and 2-cells in a double category $\Bb$ from \ssref{binoidal}, on one hand, and a pseudodouble quasi-functor structure $H$ in $\Bb$, on the other hand, and also the relation between three associativity constraints for $-\bowtie-$ and a suitable ``associativity constraint'' on $H$.
+In this section we investigate the relation between a binoidal structure $-\bowtie-$ and centrality of 1- and 2-cells in a double category $\Bb$ from \ssref{binoidal}, on one hand, and a pseudodouble quasi-functor structure $H$ in $\Bb$, on the other hand.